Bullfighter and the Lady

 Bullfighter and the Lady is a 1951 drama romance sport film directed and written by Budd Boetticher starring Robert Stack, Joy Page and Gilbert Roland.
-Filmed on location in Mexico, the film focused on the realities of the dangerous sport of bullfighting.
+Filmed on location in Mexico, the film focused on the realities of the dangerous art of bullfighting.
 During production, one stunt man died.
 Boetticher, who had experience in bullfighting, used a semidocumentary approach in filming the sport and the lives of matadors.

 Plot

 Chuck Regan (Robert Stack), a young American film producer travels to Mexico, where he takes up bullfighting to impress a local beauty, Anita de la Vega (Joy Page).
 Manolo Estrada (Gilbert Roland), an aging matador, reluctantly agrees to teach the brash, self-centered Regan.